Oldranda1414/AutoDev/docs/architectural-design.md

 Usage: autodev.py [PATH-TO-PROJECT]

-Generates development environment configuration for project located at PATH-TO-PROJECT.
+Generates development environment configuration for a project.

-Generates for current directory if PATH-TO-PROJECT is not passed.
+Use `nix develop` to start development enviroment.

 Options:
-  -h, --help
+  PATH-TO-PROJECT                    Path to the project the dev env is for. [default: ./] -h, --help                         Display help message.
+  -q, --quiet                        Disable prints.
   -d, --direnv                       Generate .envrc file also.
+  -m=MODEL-NAME, --model=MODEL-NAME  Model to use to generate the config.
+One of: temp temp temp [default: llama3]

 """
 ```